Back to Rent vs Buy Hub

 Rent vs Buy in Florida (2026 Cost Analysis + Calculator)

-This guide covers the rent-vs-buy decision across Florida's major markets, including Miami, Tampa, Orlando, and Jacksonville, with market-specific worked examples and the cost factors that set Florida apart.
+This guide covers the decision across Florida's major markets — Miami, Tampa, Orlando, Jacksonville — with a metro comparison table, market-specific worked examples, and the structural factors that set Florida apart from every other state in the rent-vs-buy comparison.

 Insurance surge